top of page

 Desire and Hope (Lyrics)

 Based on Desire by Ryan Adams and Puccini's Humming Chorus.
 Original music by Richard Vella.
-This repurpose combines the poem 'Hope is a thing with feathers' by Emily Dickinson, the lyrics from 'Desire' by Ryan Adams, Puccini's Humming Chorus with an original song by Richard Vella called 'Time is an endless road'.
-It comments on desire and hope and their relation to time.
+This repurpose combines two poems 'Hope is a thing with feathers' and 'To wait an hour is long' by Emily Dickinson, the lyrics from 'Desire' by Ryan Adams, Puccini's Humming Chorus with an original song by Richard Vella called 'Time is an endless road'.
+It juxtaposes the themes of desire and hope with the theme of time.

 00:00 / 05:06